tests-always-included/option-parser-js/README.md

 people to use.
 Features of many other implementations have been integrated in order to provide significant flexibility and to make it easier to use.

-Examples in this guide are written in PHP, but should be trivial for one to port to JavaScript.
-There are also sample parsers in the [examples] directory in the repository.
+Examples in this guide are written in PHP, but it is easy to translate that across to JavaScript.
+The syntax is nearly identical.
+There are also sample parsers in the [examples] directory in the repository for both languages.

 Features
 ========